Sukalyan Ghosh Dastidar: Controversies

 In 1973, when Mohun Bagan took the lead for the first time in a game in four years (Mohun Bagan had a dry spell through 1970 to 1975), through a superb shot from 35 yards by Sukalyan Ghosh Dastidar, it just started raining cats and dogs, and the match was abandoned.
-The same year, East Bengal centre-forward Subhash Bhowmick fell (that's what one would like to believe) on Mohun Bagan captain Shankar Banerjee.
-Banerjee's legs were smashed, his football career effectively over.
+The same year, East Bengal centre-forward Subhash Bhowmick accidentally fell on Mohun Bagan captain Shankar Banerjee.
 Fights broke out in the stadium as the poorly refereed game went on.
 At the end of the match as Mohun Bagan embraced another heartbreaking and unfortunate defeat, Ghosh Dastidar walked up to the referee Bishwanath Dutta, and struck him a mighty blow on his nose.
-Ghosh Dastidar was arrested; but he had also ended Dutta's refereeing career.
+Ghosh Dastidar was arrested; But he had also ended Dutta's refereeing career.
 He had crushed Dutta's nose, and bone fragments had got into his eyes, affecting his vision irreparably.
 He has publicly apologised and repented for this mishap throughout his later life.

 In 1975, he left Mohun Bagan to join arch-rival East Bengal FC.